viniciusbe/mywallet/README.md

 ## 🧐 About <a name = "about"></a>

-This project was based on an application created during the [RocketSeat's](https://rocketseat.com.br/) bootcamp GoStack
+Based on a project created during the [RocketSeat's](https://rocketseat.com.br/) bootcamp GoStack

 ## 🏁 Getting Started <a name = "getting_started"></a>